coleifer/peewee/docs/peewee/api.rst

     :param connect_kwargs: any arbitrary parameters to pass to the database driver when connecting

     .. note::
-        if your database name is not known when the class is declared, you can pass ``None`` in as the database name which will mark the database as "deferred" and any attempt to connect while in this state will raise an exception.
-To initialize your database, call the :py:meth:`Database.init` method with the database name
+        If your database name is not known when the class is declared, you can pass ``None`` in as the database name which will mark the database as "deferred" and any attempt to connect while in this state will raise an exception.
+To initialize your database, call the :py:meth:`Database.init` method with the database name.

+        For an in-depth discussion of run-time database configuration, see the :ref:`deferring_initialization` section.

-    A high-level api for working with the supported database engines.  ``Database`` provides a wrapper around some of the functions performed by the ``Adapter``, in addition providing support for:
+    A high-level API for working with the supported database engines.
+The database class:

-    - execution of SQL queries
+    * Manages the underlying database connection.
+    * Executes queries.
+    * Manage transactions and savepoints.
-    - creating and dropping tables and indexes
+    * Create and drop tables and indexes.
+    * Introspect the database.

     .. py:attribute:: commit_select = False